Twitter's goal in IPO: to avoid becoming Facebook

 Noto and his team were loath to take any risks that would jeopardize the deal such as putting too many shares in the hands of retail investors that would flip the stock on the first day of trading.

-In the end, half of the 70 million shares that Twitter sold during the IPO ended up in the hands of ten long-term holders, including BlackRock, T. Rowe Price, Fidelity, Waddell & Reed and Jennison Associates, one source said.
+In the end, half of the 70 million shares that Twitter sold during the IPO ended up in the hands of ten long-term holders, including BlackRock< BLK.N>, T. Rowe Price, Fidelity, Waddell & Reed and Jennison Associates, one source said.

 Fidelity, T. Rowe Price, Wadell & Reed and Jennison declined to comment.
 BlackRock could not be reached for comment.